rifakm2000/-Artificial-Intelligence-based-Online-Exam-Proctoring-System/README.md

 3. **Object Detection:** YOLO (You Only Look Once)
 4. **Web Development:** Flask (Backend), HTML, CSS, JS (Frontend)
 5. **Database:** MySQL

+## Contact
+For any feedback or queries, please reach out to me at [LinkedIn](https:/www.linkedin.com/in/rifa071/)